jmo1point0/homework6/README.md

-I have created the files to capture the weather dashboard forgit  this homework project.
+I have created the files to capture the weather dashboard for  this homework project.

 An html file a css file and a js file.

-weather1.html
+index.html
 weather1.css
 weather1.js